ANYhackerfort/Fergenson_Lab_Backend/README.md

 # WebSocketWithOpenCV Project

 This project is a WebSocket server that uses Boost, OpenCV, and C++ to perform image processing.
 The server processes images, detects edges, and sends a confirmation message to the client upon completion.
 The project includes support for displaying processed images on the backend and can be configured to save output images instead.

-## Prerequisites

 ## Installation